Lisly25/webserv/README.md

 + Comments can be created by typing '#' -> can also be used inline, in which case, everything after it is ignored (there is no option to close it off)

++ port's ("listen" directive) value must be a number 0-65535.
+Setting it to under 1024 will give a warning

++ server_name field is optional.
+Several strings can be specified, which have to be separated by spaces

 Proxy_pass passes the requests to other server off loads the work from our server and the server its passed to in this examples a docker containers have their own CGI to handle the code execution and generate the reponse for the user.